 Working with Survival

-I have only worked with Survival International for one month but have already seen all the help they have given to families like mine, and to communities who fight for their lands against the bullies of the western world.
 I believe that Survival is very important for tribes like ours, as they are a promise for change and help protect our lives.
-I feel honored to work with such an established group of real, kind and motivated people who truly care and believe in their work.
+I felt honored to work with such an established group of real, kind and motivated people who truly care and believe in their work.

 Survival can really help to change people’s opinions by showing the world how indigenous people live, our traditions and beliefs, and the problems we face.